Federal Correctional Institution, Loretto

 The Federal Correctional Institution, Loretto (FCI Loretto) is a low-security United States federal prison for male inmates in Pennsylvania.
 An adjacent satellite prison camp houses minimum-security male offenders.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 FCI Loretto is located in Allegheny Township, Cambria County, in southwest Pennsylvania, between Altoona and Johnstown, 70 mi east of Pittsburgh.

 As of 2016, most prisoners have sentences related to illegal drugs.
-As of that year, the average sentence length is 12 years, and some prisoners have life sentences.
+As of that year, the average sentence length is 12 years, and some prisoners are serving life sentences.

 History

 FCI Loretto was constructed in 1985 on land which was occupied by St. Francis Seminary from the late 1950s to 1979.
 Fifteen inmates from the federal prison camp at Allenwood, Pennsylvania, assisted in the construction.
 These inmates included a US Representative involved in the ABSCAM scandal.

 By December 2020, nearly 75% of the 856 inmates there were diagnosed with COVID-19.
 Several inmate family members filed lawsuits in response to reports of substandard living conditions during the pandemic and lack of speed in testing and isolating COVID-19 positive inmates.